Poland Travel Guide

 Wieliczka Salt Mine, Wieliczka

-A top attractions is one of the world’s oldest and longest-working salt mines.
+A top attraction is one of the world’s oldest and longest-working salt mines.
 It houses four chapels, corridors, and various statues which have all been carved out of the rock salt walls.

 Auschwitz-Birkenau Camps, Oswiecim